LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/editors.rst

 To run it as standalone, call:

 .. code-block:: bash

    cd solps-gui
    source setupenv.sh
    python3 src/widgets/b2.py /path/to/b2*.dat

 or use ``b2 /path/to/b2*.dat`` alias.

 .. note::

    This opens only one window with tool-tip highlight help and an add menu for switches and parameters.
    To have full functionality you need the following files:

-        	-b2.py
-        		Main program.
+   1. ``b2.py`` Main program.
-        	-b2_tooltips.py
-        		Tooltips data.
-Without it there is no highlighting and tooltip help
+   2. ``b2_tooltips.py`` Tooltips data.
+Without it there is no highlighting and tooltip help.
-       		-b2menu.py
-       			Add menu data.
+   3. ``b2menu.py`` Add menu data.
 Without it there is no bar for adding switches or parameters.

 Extra resources
 ---------------

    | Demonstration video for stand-alone Eirene editor: EireneDemo_
    | Demonstration video for both editors: EireneB2Demo_

 .. _EireneDemo: https://youtu.be/OTfdsTBTyUo
 .. _EireneB2Demo: https://youtu.be/w2hZ4PbZJhg